jimsnab/go-cmdline/README.md

 ## Simple Position-Oriented Parameters
 A command can have optional arguments based on their position.
 Only a single list of position-based arguments can be specified.
+A list of multiple values can be specified at the last position using an asterisk `*`.

 <details><summary>Syntax</summary>